-Therefore, consider specially designing park 'n' ride facilities so they are landscaped to help them integrate with the surrounding island effects whilst minimising the day-to-day visual impact for customers and passers-by.
-For multi-storey car parks consider how the façade design can enhance the visual impact of the park
+Therefore, consider specially designing park 'n' ride facilities so they are landscaped to help them integrate with the surrounding environment.
+For example, retaining or reinstating existing trees as shading elements within a car park can reduce heat island effects whilst minimising the day-to-day visual impact for customers and passers-by.
+For multi-storey car parks consider how the façade design can enhance the visual impact of the park 'n' ride facility.